 The 7-storey watch tower, or Jejawi Tower, in the mangroves offers a wide view of the surroundings and canopy of the coastal forest.
 It is also a good place to watch for the sea eagles, kingfishers and other birdlife and, sometimes, the hornbills.
 Put on sunblock if you are going to wait under the sun, the watch tower is not sheltered.

 You will probably spot more interesting things and wildlife than us.
 Good luck.

 You need to vacate Chek Jawa by 6:00pm or the security guard may lock you in and let the mosquitoes feast on you through the night.
 It can happen if you purposely evade the guard when he makes the last round to clear visitors from the premise.

-Anyway, if you rent a bike and leave Chek Jawa at 6pm, you are left with 30 minutes to reach the village and return it.
+Anyway, if you rent a bicycle and leave Chek Jawa at 6pm, you are left with 30 minutes to reach the village to return it.
 If you are not familiar with the return path, you may need longer time to get back.
 Also, you may be the last few visitors to leave the island, especially on weekdays.